skym97/watch_more_movies/docs/tutorials/add_a_recommendation.md

-# Add a Recommendation to the Database
+# Add a Recommendation for a Movie

 ## Introduction